Megabits vs Megabytes: What’s the Difference?

 • Byte: A byte is a group of eight bits, and it is used as a unit of measurement for the transfer of computer information.

 Both terms measure data in binary form — a language used by computers to process information.
 A megabit is the term used to indicate 1 million bits, and megabyte is the term used to indicate 1 million bytes.
-Because there are eight bits in every byte, it follows that there are eight megabits in every megabyte.
+Since there are eight bits in every byte, it follows that there are eight megabits in every megabyte.

-As mentioned, you’ll most often see megabits and megabytes used in their abbreviated forms in relation to seconds and internet speeds.
+You’ll most often see megabits and megabytes used in their abbreviated forms in relation to seconds and internet speeds.
 Megabytes are applied to computer data storage, file size, and memory, so megabytes per second (MBps) refers to the rate at which a file uploads or downloads.
 Megabits per second (Mbps) is the common way ISPs refer to bandwidth capacity.

 For example, a service provider might recommend a certain Mbps for streaming Netflix so you can decide what Mbps you want to pay for to get decently fast internet.
 But when you are downloading a video or a game, your data transfer upload speeds are denoted in MBps.